reimerlab/odor_meso/README.md

 + Under `services`, add your username to `notebook_<username>`

-+ Under `ports: HOST:CONTAINER`, you may need to change the `HOST` port if the Docker container throws an error
++ Under `ports: HOST:CONTAINER`, if the `HOST` port is in use you will need to change this port.

 ### Step 5 - Build the Docker image